RedisLabs/redislabs-docs/content/platforms/kubernetes/concepts/operator.md

 - Secret – holds the cluster username, password, and license
 - Statefulset – holds Redis Enterprise nodes
 - The Services Manager deployment – exposes databases and tags nodes
-- The Redis Labs UI service
+- The Redis UI service
 - The service that runs the REST API + Sentinel
 - Pod Disruption Budget
 - Optionally: a deployment for the Service Broker, including services and a PVC